Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 **Interactive Map:**

-Testing of the Map section was complete on both mobile and laptop.
+Testing of the Map section was completed on both mobile and laptop.
 The expected performance was, the initial "accommodation” menu loads as a default when the page loads.
 Upon making a selection in the first menu, the second “province” menu is populated and displayed, and a change to this menu will populate and display the final menu “county”.
 A selection of the third menu will show the “render map button”.
 The button has an on-click function in JS that will pull the data from all 3 menus, create an array from the locations.js file data with the relevant items, which will then be drawn on the map with a pin for each location.
 The pin on the map also has an on-click function that will display a pop-up with information for that location, including a link (as icon) that will launch a new tab with the locations website.

 | Area |Bug | Resolution |